 At Truman, you are treated as an individual, and personal quality time with our professors is assured.
 Our outstanding vocal and instrumental ensembles are available on a regular basis to graduate conducting students, and opportunities to perform abound.
 Graduate composers will find musicians are readily available to perform their works.
-Truman's library is more than adequate to accommodate research needs.

 We offer the Master of Arts degree in: